 Can you give me a step by step process?

 Sure!
 Using a pallet courier is simplicity itself, from the moment the business owner calls a specialist or books a pallet collection online.
 Below, there is a straightforward guide that explains everything in detail.
 This should help to dispel any myths and eliminate misconceptions.

-- Business owners or individuals will contact the pallet transport specialist and alert them to any order that needs picking up or delivering.
+- When you need to send a pallet business owners or individuals will contact the pallet transport specialist and alert them to a pallet collection and delivery that needs picking up.
 They can usually do this by telephone, email or via a specialist online portal.
 Depending on volume some customers will have a daily scheduled collection.

 - The pallet shipping experts will then collect the order at the time, place, or date required by the client.
 Some firms will charge more for collections in the evening or at weekends.
 So, it’s sensible for the customer to ensure they always check the rates before placing orders.

 - The pallets then go to a distribution warehouse, where in most instances they are consolidated into routes for the delivery drivers.
 Warehouse staff will then use forklift trucks to load the pallets onto trucks carefully.
 Just like LTS, the distribution vehicles will then leave the warehouse on schedule to ensure all pallets reach their destinations on time.
 Before the truck leaves the transport hub, the warehouse staff and/or driver will secure the pallets in place to guarantee they don’t move around or become damaged in transit.